gsa-oes/office-of-evaluation-sciences/_blog/alumni-2021.md

 **<a href="https://oes.gsa.gov/team/jake-bowers/" target="_blank">Jake Bowers</a>:** University of Illinois @ Urbana-Champaign, Departments of Political Science and Statistics.
 Among many projects a paper on testing many hypotheses in experiments with thousands of blocks/strata.

 **<a href="https://oes.gsa.gov/team/amira-boland/" target="_blank">Amira Boland</a>:** Lead, Federal Customer Experience at the Office of Management and Budget.
 The Customer Experience team at OMB works to view government through the lens of people – and the life experiences they have – to identify ways to more meaningfully improve government.
-When someone survives a natural disaster, has a child, turns 65 – they don’t think about individual Federal, State, or local government entities they need to interact with – they just expect government to work to meet their needs.
+When someone survives a natural disaster, has a child, turns 65 – they don’t think about individual federal, state, or local government entities they need to interact with – they just expect government to work to meet their needs.

-**<a href="https://oes.gsa.gov/team/russ-burnett/" target="_blank">Russ Burnett</a>:** I am Senior Advisor for Evaluation at the U.S. Department of Justice, where I help to lead the Department’s efforts around evidence-based policymaking, particularly by promoting and supporting evaluation across the agency.
+**<a href="https://oes.gsa.gov/team/russ-burnett/" target="_blank">Russ Burnett</a>:** I am currently a Senior Advisor for Evaluation at the U.S. Department of Justice, where I help to lead the Department’s efforts around evidence-based policymaking, particularly by promoting and supporting evaluation across the agency.

 **<a href="https://oes.gsa.gov/team/dennis-kramer/" target="_blank">Dennis Kramer</a>:** Senior Policy Advisor, Federal Student Aid U.S. Department of Education and Visiting Associate Professor of Education Policy at Johns Hopkins University.
 My primary work with the U.S. Department of Education is working on large-scale policy evaluations to support the implementation of the FAFSA Simplification and FUTURE Act legislations as well as the designing and implementation of policies to assist student loan borrowers as they re-enter into repayment after the payment pause for the COVID-19 global pandemic.
 I have several papers that utilize skills and insights I enhanced while at OES in my academic role.